15. Coaches must watch their players in competitions

 What to record in a Badminton Competitions

-You are sitting behind the court and suddenly see something that was excellent.
+You are sitting behind the court and suddenly see something that is excellent.
 It doesn’t matter if the player wins or loses the rally, it was just an excellent shot, movement or decision.

 It doesn’t always have to be a winning stroke.
 Maybe it was a great crosscourt slice or the sound when they hit that deep fh hard into the opponent’s backhand.

-These glimpses of excellence often gave me the motivation to know that things in practice were working in the heat of completion even though I couldn’t see any progress in practice.
+These glimpses of excellence in the badminton competitions you go to often give me the motivation to know that things in practice were working in the heat of completion even though I couldn’t see any progress in practice.

 A fighting attitude